With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 folder, add a new file calledinterfaces.json

-. - Declare the component's interface in the new file.
-For example:
+. - Declare the block interface in the

 ).
 Within it, we declare an object containing the interface keys previously described.

-In our basic example, we only use the component
+In our example, we only used the component

 key to link thehello-world